gaap

 Example Definitions of "gaap"

 gaap.
-Shall mean generally accepted accounting principles which are consistent with the principles promulgated or adopted by the Financial Accounting Standards Board and/or its predecessors as in effect from time to time.
+Means Israeli generally accepted accounting principles as in effect from time to time.

 All Definitions